phonegap/phonegap-docs/docs/3-references/stockpile-app/1-project-creation.html.md

         cd Stockpile
         npm install

 Before moving on, it's important to understand the project structure and specifically what folder you'll be making most of your changes in.
 Below is the project structure you should see.
-It is a combination of the Vue
+It is a combination of the Vue CLI project template for webpack with a PhoneGap generated project.

 ## Project Structure
 ![Project Structure](/images/stockpile/folder-structure.png)

-The PhoneGap Split View template was built using the standard [VueJS Webpack template](https://github.com/vuejs-templates/webpack), which generates the folders and files below in addition to the standard PhoneGap project assets above.
+The PhoneGap Split View template was built using the standard [VueJS Webpack template](https://github.com/vuejs-templates/webpack) which generates the folders and files below in addition to the standard PhoneGap project assets above.

 A quick explanation of what those folders and files are for is below but you can refer to the [Vue Webpack template docs](https://github.com/vuejs-templates/webpack/blob/develop/docs) for specific details.